USDA-SCINet/scinet-site/pages/news/announcements.md

   - title: "SCINet Login Updates"
     date: 2024-06-17
     excerpt: "Getting collaborators set up with sponsored SCINet accounts is now much quicker because non-LincPass holders can use Login.gov credentials.
 We are no longer relying on the physical devices, YubiKeys, that had to be mailed to such users.
 See detailed instructions on our [Logging Into SCINet Guide]({{ site.baseurl }}/guides/access)."
+  - title: "Home directory quota increase"
+    date: 2023-12-05
+    excerpt: "Users can now have up to 15 GB of files in their home directories. "
+  - title: "New Graphics Processing Unit (GPU) nodes on Atlas"
+    date: 2023-08-29
+    excerpt: "Five new nodes on Atlas with a total of 40 NVIDIA A100 GPUs are now available.
+This drastically increases SCINet's GPU computing capacity and offers SCINet users access to state-of-the-art GPU technology for running AI and deep learning workflows, large-scale data analyses, and other computationally intensive tasks."
+  - title: "Scheduling recurring jobs on Ceres and Atlas"
+    date: 2023-04-10
+    excerpt: "All SCINet users now have access to Slurm's "scrontab" feature, which makes it possible to schedule jobs that automatically run on a recurring basis."
+  - title: "Atlas nodes have internet access"
+    date: 2024-12-07
+    excerpt: "All nodes on Atlas can now access resources on the Internet, which drastically simplifies many scientific computing workflows.
+For example, it is now possible to update software packages or access external data resources from any node on the system."
+  - title: "New SCINet website launched. "
+    date: 2022-12-01
+    excerpt: "The redesigned site includes a consolidated event calendar, improved user guide navigation, and a more informative landing page. "
+  - title: "QGIS added to Open OnDemand"
+    date: 2022-08-23
+    excerpt: "QGIS, an open-source, graphical software for geographic information systems, has been added to Open OnDemand on both Ceres and Atlas."
+  - title: "SCINet Office staff"
+    date: 2021-04-11
+    excerpt: "The SCINet Office now has its first permanent staff member with more expected to onboard in the coming months."

 ---